wtsi-hgi/lurge/docs/outline.md

 ### `group_splitter_cron.sh`
 * bsub: `group_splitter_manager.sh`
   * `group_splitter.py`
-    * Finds latest mpistat file for each volume its interested in
+    * Finds latest wrstat file for each volume its interested in
     * Gets all groups and all humgen groups from ldap
-    * Iterate through each mpistat file:
+    * Iterate through each wrstat file:
       * Decode file path
       * If gid isn't humgen or special (116/vr or tol) then skip
       * Gets group name by gid; if it can't, then skip